StephanieJJ/StephanieJJ.github.io/README.md

 ## 🤖 My Method: AI as a Co-Pilot, Human Judgment as the Safeguard

 I don't write complex algorithms from scratch.
-I design, orchestrate, and validate.
+I design, drive, orchestrate, and validate.

 - **AI generates the scripts** (API testing logic, validation routines, audits)
 - **I verify, analyze, and interpret** the results